-ANGARI Foundation and partners successfully deployed drift cards for the 11th experiment in their Lagoon Drift Card Study looking at marine debris transport in and around the Lake Worth Lagoon.
+The ANGARI Foundation introduced its newest deployment site for its 12th Lagoon Drift Card experiment, that studies marine debris transport in and around the Lake Worth Lagoon.

 Palm Beach County ERM, ANGARI Foundation and Local Partners to Execute Mass Restoration Planting at Tarpon Cove